2025ac05900-sys/ML-Assignment-2-Bank-Marketing/README.md

 ✅ Good Generalization Capability

+### Comparative Analysis of Other Models

+#### Logistic Regression
+- Achieved strong AUC and the highest MCC score.
+- However, the overall AUC was lower than Random Forest.

+#### Decision Tree
+- Good interpretability and recall.
+- More susceptible to overfitting compared to ensemble methods.

+#### K-Nearest Neighbor (KNN)
+- Highest Accuracy.
+- Low Recall and F1 Score reduced its effectiveness in identifying positive cases.

+#### Naive Bayes
+- Fast and computationally efficient.
+- Lower AUC, F1 Score, and MCC compared to the top-performing models.

 Therefore, Random Forest was selected as the best-performing model for the Bank Marketing Dataset.
 ---

-## 🌐 Streamlit Dashboard Features
+## 🌐 Streamlit App Features

 The deployed Streamlit application includes: